Canon 70D vs 6D Mark II

 - More modern: Reflects 3 years and 11 months of technical progress since the 70D launch.

-If the count of individual advantages (bullet points above) is taken as a guide, the 6D Mark II emerges as the winner of the match-up (7 : 4 points).
-However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
+If the number of relative strengths (bullet points above) is taken as a guide, the 6D Mark II is the clear winner of the contest (10 : 4 points).
+However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.